-Ideally you will want to meet both parent dogs before a purchase, so you can see for yourself that they are healthy and friendly.
+Ideally, you will want to meet both parent dogs before purchasing, so you can see for yourself that they are healthy and friendly.

-They require a moderate amount of exercise, and usually prove to be very intelligent and easy to train dogs.
+They require a moderate amount of exercise, and usually prove to be very intelligent and easy to train.

 They can sometimes require a moderate to high amount of maintenance due to their needs for exercise and grooming.

 Only choose a Corgipoo if you are sure you can put in the time daily to care for them.
 In addition, you’ll need to consider if you can afford to pay for pet insurance or to personally cover expensive vet bills if they end up needing veterinary care.

 There are some great guides to help you with all aspects of puppy care and training.
 You’ll find them listed on our puppy care page.

 Our reviewed ramps and strollers will be particularly useful if your Corgi Poodle mix suffers from spinal or other health issues related to Corgi dwarfism.

 - Pet ID Tags You and Your Pup Will Love

 - Dog Strollers

 - Dog Ramps for Cars, Beds and Stairs